cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    AES-encrypted.
    This encryption tool can be called both as a Windows application and as a command line tool (e.g. called from within a batch file).
-   Files up to 4 GB can be encrypted.
-   At the installation the file extension "AES" is associated with this programme.
+   At the installation the file extension "AES" is associated with this program.

-b) The educational game "Number Shark" v 1.1 (by the CrypTool project) This game helps pupils to get acquainted with divisors and prime factors.
+b) The educational game "Number Shark" v 1.1.5 (by the CrypTool project):
+   This game helps pupils to get acquainted with divisors and prime factors.

-c) The animation program ANIMAL (see http://www.animal.ahrgr.de) This program is maintained by Dr. Roessling at the Technical University of Darmstadt.
+c) The animation program ANIMAL (see http://www.algoanim.info/Animal2):
+   This program is maintained by Dr. Roessling at the Technical University of Darmstadt.
 It allows to specify and model the single steps of algorithms or the components of data structures with as